5 Best Online Community Management Software I’d Recommend

 • I love how easy it was to get started.
 The AI-generated mockup and cohost assistant made the setup feel fast and intentional, not overwhelming.

-• Everything I need is in one place: groups, events, challenges, courses — no need to juggle five different tools to run a community.
+• Everything I need is in one place: groups, events, challenges, and courses, with no need to juggle five different tools to run a community.

 What G2 users like about Mighty Networks: